lucas-wade/go-calorigin/README.md

 # go-calorigin
+Note: this file is Old and possibly out of date.
 A wrapper around Sicpa's Cal Origin Track and Trace API

 The wrapper is designed to unify the json fields while interacting with the Cal Origins Server.